 Growing up, my mom and dad always made sure us kids KNEW how privileged we were.
 They didn’t hide the reality of the world from us; instead, they used the world around us to teach us lessons about giving back and helping those in need.
 How?
 Well.. in different ways.
 One particular memory that sticks out of them doing this is my mom picking me up from ballet class.
 She was always late (sorry for the call out, Mamuchi! 😅) so on this particular day when she was running behind for Steps pickup I didn’t think much of it.
 I opened the door to get into the back seat and was greeted by an old, frail looking man hunched heavily forward on the seat.
 I remember being impacted by how the old man looked and smelled; I remember wondering who this disheveled stranger was.
 My 8 year old self knew there was something different about this old man, even if I didn’t know exactly what that was.

 After I jumped in the front, my mom explained that the old man in the back seat was a homeless man who often walked through our neighborhood.
 My mom had helped him many times before and he was known to her.
 The way I remembered the story- I doubt the details are accurate- the old man had asked my mom for money for a taxi and my mom fearing he would spend the money on something else, offered to drive him “home” instead.
 Of course my crazy mama picked up her 8 year old from ballet class on the way?!?!?!
 Mamuchi- if you’re reading this, WHAT?!
 Anyway.. we drove the man “home” that day to what I can best describe as a row of cardboard box forts on the side of the road.
 I was SO impacted by where this man slept.
-When I asked questions, my mom explained that not everyone is fortunate enough to have a home and a comfy bed to sleep at night so us that do have to be very thankful and help those who don’t.
+When I asked questions, my mom explained that not everyone is fortunate enough to have a home and a comfy bed to sleep at night so us that do have to be very thankful for that privilege and help those who don’t.
 She put it in terms that my 8 year old self understood and could relate to.
-This is important- a recent(ish) study from the Indiana University Lilly Family School of Philanthropy found that parents who TALK to their children about charitable giving significantly increase the likelihood that those children will give to charity as compared to kiddos who just watched their parents be charitable through out their lives without having meaningful conversations about it.
+This is important- a recent(ish) study from the Indiana University Lilly Family School of Philanthropy found that parents who TALK to their children about charitable giving significantly increase the likelihood that those children will grow up to be charitable themselves compared to kiddos who just watched their parents be charitable through out their lives without having meaningful conversations about it.
 Interesting, right?
 This got me thinking.. what can we do in our everyday lives to teach our kiddos to be charitable?
 After scouring th internets and doing some soul searching, I came up with a few ideas.
-This is by no means an exhaustive list- if you have any ideas or things that have worked for your kiddos, PLEASE share in the comments or in an email and I’ll be sure to include them.
+This is by no means an exhaustive list and I am no expert– if you have any ideas or things that have worked for your kiddos, PLEASE share in the comments or in an email and I’ll be sure to include them.

 Gift Cards Galore